brandingbrand/flagship/docs/src/pages/en/usage/troubleshooting.md

 ### Java Vesion
 It's possible OS updates have caused this issue when reported; however, if a Java version issue is encountered while building the Android application, you can resolve it by making sure you set the JAVA_HOME path equal to the one used by Android Studio in your path file.

-Open and edit your .zshrc file `code .zshrc`
-Ensure the file contains the following line for Java Version
+Open and edit your .zshrc file `code .zshrc` (or .bashrc if using Linux, or WSL) Ensure the file contains the following line for Java Version

 ```